-Sportmix Premium Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Sportmix Premium Dog Food receives the Advisor’s second-lowest rating of 2.5 stars.

-Sportmix Premium Large Breed Adult was selected to represent the others in the line for this review.
+Sportmix Premium High Energy was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken by-product meal, ground yellow corn, meat meal, ground wheat, chicken fat (preserved with mixed tocopherols), dried beet pulp, fish meal, flaxseed, salt, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, riboflavin supplement, d-calcium pantothenate, niacin supplement, choline chloride, vitamin B12 supplement, folic acid, thiamine mononitrate, pyridoxine hydrochloride, biotin, calcium iodate, copper sulfate, ferrous sulfate, manganous oxide, zinc oxide, magnesium oxide

 Fiber (estimated dry matter content) = 5%

 Red denotes controversial item